 static const PaletteID PALETTE_TO_STRUCT_GREY = 0x323;

-#11 Updated by foobar almost 6 years ago
+#11 Updated by foobar about 6 years ago

 It came to my attention that PALETTE_TO_STRUCT_YELLOW translates all 10 "bridge-brown" colours, while PALETTE_TO_STRUCT_CONCRETE only translates the middle 8 of those colours.
 This is basically the reason why the tubular bridge works fine in yellow, but shows ugly brown pixels in grey.